 The proper way to figure this out is to identify your “optimal RRSP/TFSA contribution”.
 This is a key factor in every retirement plan.

-Most Canadians decide how much to contribute based on the extra cash they have on hand, their RRSP and TFSA contribution room, or sometimes the amount they need to contribute to avoid having to pay tax when they file their tax return.
+Most Canadians decide how much to contribute based on the extra cash they have on hand, their RRSP contribution room, or sometimes the amount they need to contribute to avoid having to pay tax when they file their tax return.

 The optimal RRSP/TFSA contribution, however, is based on integrating six key factors:

 - Contribution required to have the retirement you want;